Why It’s Important to Build Your Personal Brand

 Your personal brand:

-- Is your intangible reputation that you want represented in the marketplace, letting others know ahead of time what to expect from you
+- is how your reputation is represented in the marketplace, letting others know ahead of time what to expect from you

-- Has the ability to project the level of quality and expertise you have to offer
+- projects the quality and level of expertise you have to offer

 Brand-building for fractional CxOs